From bass fishing to biking and skiing to snowshoeing, rural Minnesota offers tourists opportunities for fun and relaxation.

 What's the first step?

-If you are a community leader who thinks that help from Extension can focus your community on its tourism potential, contact Cynthia Messer.
-She'll help you figure out if it's the right next step.
+If you are a community leader who thinks that help from Extension can focus your community on its tourism potential, contact the Tourism Center.
+They'll help you figure out if it's the right next step.

 1 Here, we define "rural" as everything outside the MSP, Rochester, and St. Cloud areas, assuming that other Greater Minnesota cities are part of a rural tourism economy.